 Individuals and families are becoming increasingly mobile and the ability to hold a second passport is becoming more relevant.
 The Caribbean is an attractive destination for a number of reasons, including the relaxing lifestyle, beautiful scenery and the climate.
-There are also opportunities to gain citizenship by investment and the option to hold a second passport, even if the immediate intention is not to relocate to the Caribbean.

 Why do Families and Individuals Require a Second Passport?